Pocket lighters are there for a reason

 In front of the nursery, I stop and look at him.
 He’s still standing rooted in the shadows across the hallway.
 “Outside.”

 “There’s a tunnel leading from this room to the higher plateau of the garden.”
 Then I wonder.
 “How did you get in?”

 “That door has been locked forever.”

 “My boss got the key.
 You can walk out there now.”

 Ah, right.
-But I prefer not walking past that flipping coffin again.
+But I’d prefer not to walk past that flipping coffin again.
 No matter if it’s just film equipment, it creeps me out.
-And his entire keeping to the shadows and staring at me so hard that a vein might pop from his temple doesn’t make me want to walk closer to him either.
+And his whole keeping to the shadows and staring at me so hard that a vein might pop from his temple thing doesn’t make me want to walk closer to Quentin either.
 “I’m fine with the tunnel, thanks.”
 I offer him a quick smile and dash away.